TheRealToxicDev/DisPurge/README.md

 # DisPurge
 Simple bot written in Discord.js to allow better control over Purging Messages in a Discord Server.

+When a user purges a message the users name and amount of messages purged are saved to the Bots Database.

+This bot is still a **huge** work in progress and I will be adding commands to track users who have purged (etc)

 ---

 ## Self Hosting